This Manila Travel Guide helps you make the most of your two days in the city. It features a well-crafted itinerary and a detailed travel budget.

 Climate in Manila

-Manila, such as the rest of the Philippines, has a tropical climate.
+Manila, much like the rest of the Philippines, has a tropical climate.
 The city has comparatively high temperatures and humidity, and excessive amounts of rainfall.

 Best Time to Visit Manila